devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 GROUP BY tr.id;
 ```

-While this query has been working, it’s been pretty slow at times.
-Let’s break out our trusty `EXPLAIN ANALYZE` to understand it’s performance.
+While this query has been working, it's been pretty slow at times.
+Let's break out our trusty `EXPLAIN ANALYZE` to understand it's performance.

-Here’s the summary:
+Here's the summary:

 ```
 Unique  (cost=1164359.95..1164365.25 rows=707 width=36) (actual time=44010.657..44010.940 rows=349 loops=1)